 Tao Huabi was born poor in China.
 Poor in China, that is, really very poor, so poor that she barely learned to read and write.
 When she was 20, she got married and moved to another province.
 After a few years, her husband died suddenly.
 She found herself alone on the streets with two small children.
 The only thing she knew how to do was cook.
 Not haute cuisine; rice, vegetables, with some sauce from her province.
 Luckily, she lived next door to a large school.
 She could make rice bowls for the students at lunchtime to survive.
 And she did survive.
 She offered low prices, did not hesitate to give away free bowls, and quickly became very popular with the local students, who affectionately called her Gan Ma (Godmother).

 With a little money, she was able to open a restaurant.
 “Restaurant,” here means a few tables in a parking lot.
 She served only one noodle dish, seasoned with her spicy sauce made from an old recipe from her province.
 It was a great success.
 But one day she ran out of the sauce.
 Her customers refused to eat her noodles.
 She realized that what they really wanted was her sauce.
 Besides, more and more customers were asking her to put some sauce in a small bowl for them to use at home.

-Madame Tao eventually closed her restaurant and opened a factory to produce her sauce, which she called Lao Gan Ma (old godmother).
-Today, after many twists and turns, her factory produces for the whole world, and generates $190 million of turnover.
-She is a star in China, and should be everywhere else.
-I have a pot of Lao Gan Ma in my cupboard and it’s delicious.
+She was surprised that some customers came to her house just to buy the sauce, so she decided to sell it separately.
+She gave some free to truck drivers who came to eat at her restaurant, and they talked about it everywhere.
+Eventually, she closed her restaurant and opened a factory to produce her sauce, which she called Lao Gan Ma (Old Godmother).
+Today, after many twists and turns, her factory produces for the entire world and generates $190 million in sales.
+She is a star in China and should be everywhere else.
+I have a pot of Lao Gan Ma in my cupboard, and it’s delicious.